 In the Tesla battery pic above, they decided to use the latest technique to connect the wire-fuses to the cell tips.
 It’s called ultrasonic wire-bonding.
 It is possible to spot-weld fuse-wire, but ultrasonic means a machine-arm holds the wire down with a specific amount of pressure, and then the arm vibrates back and forth in a sideways motion at a VERY high frequency.

 It only moves a tiny distance, but after a split-second of ultrasonic vibration, the wire makes a solid bond to the cell-tip.
 This technique forms a solid bond while causing the smallest possible amount of heat during the process.

 Another interesting technique to use is to fully “pot” the battery pack in epoxy, which is what Zero motorcycles has done.
 If you do that, you can never repair a bad cell in the middle of the pack, but so far I haven’t known anyone who swapped-out a cell.
-Of course, if you do pot the pack, you must absolutely make sure that there are no quality control issues before sealing everything up.
+Of course, if you do use potting on the pack, you must absolutely make sure that there are no quality control issues before you start sealing everything up.

 Potting a pack is an extreme design feature, but it adds the most robust water-proofing and shock resistance that is possible.

 Luna Cycles recently released a pack they have been working on for over a year.
-It has ultrasonic-bonded fuse-wire, and is fully potted (in clear or black epoxy).
+It has ultrasonic-bonded fuse-wires on each cell, and is fully potted (in clear epoxy or black epoxy).
 It has two female XT90 connectors for those builders who may want to run a 2WD ebike.

-This design was ordered by Luna Cycle’s owner, Eric.
-The primary design consultant was Luke Workman, formerly the senior battery pack engineer for Zero motorcycles.
+This design was ordered by Luna Cycle’s owner, Eric Hicks.
+The design consultant was Luke Workman, formerly the senior battery pack engineer for Zero motorcycles.

 Written by Ron/spinningmagnets, March 2019